prashantkhurana/my-website/content/presentations.md

   hrefTargetBlank = true
 +++

 In the last few years I gave a bunch of presentations.
 This is a collection of those.
-At the time, I was not focussing on publishing them so some of the content would be missing as I did not document everything.
+At the time, I was not focussing on publishing them, so some of the content would be missing as I did not document everything.
 Feel free to contact me if anything piques your interest.

 1) Rust presentation with focus on differentiating features of rust ie. owenership, borrowing and lifetimes.
 [Github Link][1]